 Personal injury law is an umbrella for many different types of injuries and situations.
 There are various laws, rules, and circumstances that can be included.
-Before you assume anything, you should talk with an Arlington, VA personal injury lawyer.
+Before you assume anything, you should talk with a personal injury lawyer.
 Some of the most common types of personal injury cases we handle include:

-Product Liability – When a product was poorly designed or manufactured, and an injury results, a personal injury lawyer in Arlington, VA, might pursue a product liability claim.
+- Product Liability – When a product was poorly designed or manufactured, and an injury results, a personal injury lawyer might pursue a product liability claim.
 These claims are often included in lawsuits and may involve large corporations.
 It would be best if you had a lawyer on your side.

-Regardless of the extent of your injuries, it is recommended that you get legal advice from a personal injury lawyer in Arlington, Virginia.
+Regardless of the extent of your injuries, it is recommended that you get legal advice from a personal injury lawyer.
 We can review your case and help you understand whether you can file a claim and what legal options may be available.

 I Was Denied, Now What?

 In some instances, insurance agents may have legitimate reasons for denying a claim.
 A claim may be denied because a person did not report the accident they were in on time, they were not honest about the types of injuries they had, or they did not get the medical treatment they needed shortly after their accident.
-Our Arlington, Virginia personal injury lawyer always encourages our clients to be honest when discussing the accident and their injuries.
+Our personal injury lawyers always encourage our clients to be honest when discussing the accident and their injuries.
 Still, we also discourage our clients from speaking with the liable party’s insurance company.

 Yes, there may not be a good reason the insurance company denied your claim, and we can work to appeal this decision.
 One of the first things we can do if your claim was denied is send a demand letter.
 This letter will state the events that transpired from the accident, the injuries you suffered, and the damages you are facing.
 This means you could be experiencing severe financial loss for things like: